mubn/ansible-kubernetes/README.md

 # Kubernetes cluster installation

 This set of Ansible roles creates a fully operational cluster from scratch.
-At least two Debian-based machines are needed.
+At least two Debian-based machines with base settings are needed.
+The machine running this Playbook needs to have ssh access to those servers.

-System settings, ssh access between all nodes with auto generated keys, Docker will be installed.
+The required system settings, the ssh access between all nodes with auto generated keys will be set up and Docker will be installed.
 Then a Kubernetes cluster will be set up with [RKE](https://rancher.com/docs/rke/latest/en/).

-Additionally a distributed block storage system [Longhorn](https://github.com/longhorn/longhorn) and the [Cert-Manager](https://github.com/jetstack/cert-manager) can be added.
+Also a distributed block storage system [Longhorn](https://github.com/longhorn/longhorn) and the [Cert-Manager](https://github.com/jetstack/cert-manager) will be added if you enable this options in the host vars for the admin node.

 # Run